 We have decided that right now, a Sam’s Club membership is not for us.
 The cheapest way for us to shop would probably be a combination of Aldi and Sam’s Club, if it weren’t for the $40 membership fee.
 If we shopped exactly like we do now, we might break even on the membership cost.
-However, I’m skeptical about our shopping habits remaining the same.
+However, I’m skeptical that our shopping habits would remain the same.
 Sam’s Club is loaded with temptations, in both good (more organic products!) and bad (Icees!) ways.
 Plus there is the hassle of having to go to another store.
-In other conditions, such as more (older) mouths to feed, or if we wanted a lifestyle upgrade in terms of food quality, we might reconsider the membership.
+In other conditions, such as more mouths to feed or if we wanted a lifestyle upgrade in terms of food quality, we might reconsider the membership.
 For now, Aldi and I will stay besties.

 Did you forget about the asterisk?